kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 #### Pods without the `replicaKey` label

 If a PDB specifies a `replicaKey`, but the `selector` matches a pod that is missing the label, the pod will be treated as an unhealthy replica with size 1, as this should only be the result of a pod which had been incorrectly labeled or somehow in a malformed group.
 Even if the pod is technically healthy, we mark it as unavailable so that the Eviction API does not percieve it as an additional available replica for the PDB budget, and proceed with an otherwise unsafe node drain.
 An empty value (e.g. `leaderworkerset.sigs.k8s.io/group-key: ""`), as it would likely be caused by an error, will be treated as unlabeled (i.e. unhealthy).

+#### Labels vs. Annotations
+LWS uses a label for the group id but an annotation for the group size.
+When provided with `replicaKey` and `replicaSizeKey`, we will check for both labels and annotations in case other implementations of multi-pod replicas use a different label/annotation setup.
+If both are set and not equal, we will default to marking the pod as unhealthy.

 #### Group Health